Home Practice Areas Medical Malpractice Lawyers Surgical Errors & Mistakes

 Thankfully, protocols and safeguards by hospitals and surgical facilities have dramatically reduced the number of errors that are made during surgical procedures, although all surgeries carry a degree of risk.
 Ranging from minimal to life-threatening, it is important to know the risks and what to do if something untoward does occur during your procedure.

-• Retained foreign bodies – Perhaps the most common surgical mistake, a retained foreign body is noted as either an instrument, or assistive device that it left in the body when performing a surgery.
+- Retained foreign bodies – Perhaps the most common surgical mistake, a retained foreign body is noted as either an instrument or assistive device that is left in the body when performing a surgery.
 Sponges are notoriously common.
 To prevent this, strict equipment counts are utilized to ensure that whatever is used during the surgery is also accounted for before the body is closed.
-Failure to obtain all items used in surgery before closure, will result in the need for a second surgery to remove the item.
+Failure to obtain all items used in surgery before closure will result in the need for a second surgery to remove the item.

 While this is not an all-inclusive list of errors that may occur during surgery, they are the most common errors that do occur.
 Nearly 4,000 surgical errors are reported in the United States each year.
 It is important to speak with an attorney right away if you believe an error has occurred, or if your surgeon tells you directly that an error occurred.